MultiverseLearningProducts/learn-you-java/src/Workshops/002-Hotels.md

 ## Debugging

 We should have a Hotel with rooms, but how can we be sure?
-At present our code just runs and then exits.
+At present our code just runs prints out the hotel name and then exits.
 To examine more closely what the state of our program is as it runs, and verify that values and variables are being set correctly we need to learn to debug our code.

 |Debugging|Admiral Grace Hopper|
 |:--------|:------------------:|